Takashiidobe/notes/src/books/game-programming-patterns/type-object.md

 ## When to Use it

-- You don\'t know what types you will need up front
+- You don't know what types you will need up front
 - You want to be able to modify or add new types without having to recompile or change code